Mixed Methods Dissertation Methodology: Honest Approach to Hybrid Design Mixed Methods Dissertation Methodology: Honest Approach to Hybrid Design

 Q: What if my quantitative and qualitative findings contradict each other?

-A: This isn't failure; it's genuinely interesting.
+A: This isn't failure; it's truly interesting.
 Explore the contradiction.
 Why might different methods yield different pictures?
 Perhaps the quantitative measure is capturing something different from what the qualitative data reveals.
 Perhaps the populations differed slightly.
 Perhaps the methods have different strengths and weaknesses.
 Discussing divergence shows sophisticated understanding.

 Q: Is mixed methods appropriate for every research question?

 A: No. If your question is purely about how many people hold a particular view, you need quantitative research, not mixed methods.
 If your question is about how people experience something, qualitative research might be sufficient.
-Mixed methods is appropriate when the question genuinely requires both breadth and depth, both statistical patterns and understanding of meaning.
+Mixed methods is appropriate when the question truly requires both breadth and depth, both statistical patterns and understanding of meaning.
 Use mixed methods because it's necessary, not because it sounds impressive.

 ---